-Students at the Department of Electrical & Electronics Engineering, School of Engineering are required to complete a minimum of the following credit hours:
+Students at School of Engineering are required to complete a minimum of the following credit hours:

-(183 credit hours for candidates admitted through the UME and 123 credit hours for candidates admitted through Direct Entry).
+- 1. Chemical Engineering (182 credit hours for candidates admitted through the UME and 122 credit hours for candidates admitted through Direct Entry). - 2.
+Civil Engineering (193 credit hours for candidates admitted through the UME and 133 credit hours for candidates admitted through Direct Entry).